 Kaki fry is traditionally served with fresh lemon wedges and tonkatsu sauce or tartar sauce.
 Both of the sauces are available prepared and bottled at Japanese or other grocery stores.

-- Bottled tonkatsu sauce or tartar sauce for dipping the fried oysters
+- 1 bottle tonkatsu sauce (or tartar sauce, for dipping the fried oysters)

 - Clean oysters in salted water.